Nobody enjoys being exposed to itchy bites.

-- Breakfast, Lunch, Dinner – The easiest way to tell that you have been bitten by a bed bug is their telltale breakfast, lunch, and dinner bite pattern.
-Bed bugs have an unusual feeding behavior, where they tend to bite in a straight line in groups of 3 or more.
-If you see three bites near each other, or three bites in a straight line on your body, that may be a sign it is a bed bug bite.
+- Breakfast, Lunch, Dinner – The easiest way to tell that you have been bitten by a bed bug in their telltale breakfast, lunch, and dinner bite pattern.
+Bed bugs have an unusual feeding behaviour, where they tend to bite in a straight line in groups of 3 or more.
+If you see three bites near each other or three bites in a straight line on your body, that may be a sign it is a bed bug bite.

-- Multiple, Numerous Bites – Mosquitoes also rarely travel in group, and do not generally live inside of the home.
-If you leave a door open and you have a mosquito infestation outside, it is possible to bitten often.
-But otherwise, usually only one or two mosquitoes will get inside your house at once and generally they will bite only once each.
-On the other hand, bed bugs breed quickly and they all feed, so if you find you have many bites at a time, it is more likely to be a bedbug.
+- Multiple, Numerous Bites – Mosquitoes also rarely travel in a group, and do not live inside of the home.
+If you leave a door open and you have a mosquito infestation outside, it is possible to bite often.
+But otherwise, usually only one or two mosquitoes will get inside your house at once and generally, they will bite only once each.
+On the other hand, bed bugs breed quickly, and they all feed, so if you find you have many bites at a time, it is more likely to be a bedbug.

 - Unfelt Bites and Night – Although hungry bed bugs will feed at any time of day, most bed bugs also almost exclusively bite at night, and those bites cannot be felt – the saliva of bed bugs has a numbing agent so that you can’t feel in on your body.
 Mosquitoes bite day or night, and while you can’t necessarily feel a mosquito bite when you sleep, you can sometimes feel it when you’re awake.

 Of course, the easiest way to find out if you have a bed bug problem is to check your home for bed bugs.
 That is why we offer bedbug inspections, aimed at determining if there is evidence that bed bugs have infested your home and making sure that we take the right steps to eliminate them.